Located at the JD Lang Activity Park – Bracebridge Fairgrounds and Muskoka Pioneer Power Properties at:

 The Snack Bar will be open for coffee and non-alcoholic drinks.

-The Pioneer Power Food Booth will be open each day for cheeseburgers, hamburgers, hotdogs, drinks, Kawartha Dairy ice cream.
+The Pioneer Power Food Booth will be open each day for cheeseburgers, hamburgers, hotdogs, drinks, and Kawartha Dairy ice cream.

 LIVE MUSIC at the Stage Trailer

-• J.A.M.
+- J.A.M.
 Session – Nippissing District Country Music Wall of Honour – Saturday 10 AM – 12 PM

 Truck Show and Shine